jinal/sdk-ios/README.markdown

 *NOTE:* You may set placement_ids through the PlayHaven Developer Dashboard.

 Optionally, you may choose to show the loading overlay immediately by setting the request object's *showsOverlayImmediately* property to YES.
-This is useful if you would like keep users from interacting with your UI while the placement is loading.
+This is useful if you would like keep users from interacting with your UI while the content is loading.

 #### Starting a content request
 The request is about to attempt to get content from the PlayHaven API.